The use of marijuana for medicinal purposes has been a topic of controversy throughout the medical and political worlds for decades.

-Regardless of its legal status, the question remains whether smoking marijuana is harmful to our lungs, especially for patients living with chronic obstructive pulmonary disease (COPD).
+Regardless of its legal status, the question remains as to whether smoking marijuana is harmful to our lungs, especially for people living with chronic obstructive pulmonary disease (COPD).

 Marijuana doesn’t have the exact same negative effects as smoking cigarettes.
 However, most health experts still warn against smoking the drug.
-That’s because smoking marijuana can harm your lungs or worsen respiratory issues.
-Even though cannabis rarely contains nicotine, marijuana smoke does contain harmful chemicals.
+That’s because smoking marijuana can harm your lungs or worsen respiratory issues that already exist for you.

 - airway irritants